 Hi!
 I received a Ph.D.
 In Political Science from the University of California, Berkeley.
-Starting Fall 2016 I will be a Research Fellow at the Institute for Advanced Study in Toulouse, France.
+Currently I am Research Fellow at the Institute for Advanced Study in Toulouse, France.

 Before joining the program, I received an MS in Economics from the School of Economics of São Paulo - Fundação Getúlio Vargas, and before that a BA in Economics from the University of São Paulo.
 I also hold an MA in Political Science from UC Berkeley.